 Step 9: Aloe Vera Treat (Optional)

 Full disclosure: we spoil our plants.
 After a we plant a tree, we like to give them a special treat – an aloe vera soil drench!
 Aloe vera contains plant hormones that help stimulate new root growth, aid in seed germination, and can ease or prevent transplant shock.
 It also contains a plethora of vitamins, minerals, enzymes and micronutrients that gently feed the plant, and promote resilience and disease resistance!
-Aloe is so awesome, I wrote an article all about it!
-If you want to learn more about the amazing benefits of aloe vera, how to grow it, and how to use it to feed other plants, click here!
+To learn more about the amazing benefits of aloe vera, how to grow it, and how to use it to feed other plants, click here!